 - Apply optimization algorithms to machine learning applications, e.g., recognizing hand-writing and robust principal component analysis;

 - Program basic zeroth-, first-, and second-order optimization algorithms.

-Highly recommended: The contents of COMP60016 Operations Research and COMP70015 Mathematics for Machine Learning
+Recommended: COMP50011 Computational Techniques; COMP60016 Operations Research and COMP70015 Mathematics for Machine Learning

-This module primarily operates as a lecture-style module, but we place significant emphasis on (i) interaction with the students during lecture, e.g. via Mentimeter, (ii) discussion of modern research implications, e.g. via research papers that have recently appeared, (iii) a community of learners, e.g. via the Piazza discussion boards, (iv) open ended coursework that encourages students to try different possibilities.
+This module primarily operates as a lecture-style module, but we place significant emphasis on (i) interaction with the students during lecture, e.g. via Mentimeter, (ii) discussion of modern research implications, e.g. via research papers that have recently appeared, (iii) a community of learners, e.g. via the online discussion boards, (iv) open ended coursework that encourages students to try different possibilities.

 A lecture-type format is important to develop the mathematical concepts and ideas.
 But we augment the lecture with little quizzes during the lecture that also enable student interaction.
 These Mentimeter questions reinforce students to understand and inspire students to raise their hands when they have questions (since they know that their colleagues also have questions).
 This module is fairly close to the research, so we typically discuss 1-2 papers during class and show their relationships to the class.
-Through the Piazza discussion boards, we encourage active conversation about the material.
+Through the online discussion boards, we encourage active conversation about the material.

 The module features two courseworks, one for each part covered by the lecturers, to better pace and consolidate the learning of the algorithms and modelling techniques explained in the course.
 These courseworks components equates 20% of the module marks.
 The remaining 80% will be assessed in a final written exam, which will test the understanding of the methods presented in the course as well as of their underpinning theory.

 You will be provided with detailed written feedback on your individual coursework exercises.
 There will also be in-class and/ or written feedback explaining common pitfalls and suggestions for improvement.